Apply for a Belgian VAT-number

 You may also not have a real and effective establishment in Belgium or employ staff who can make decisions or make buying or selling commitments.

-For the allocation of a Belgian VAT-number under the 'direct registration' regime, you must take into account a lead time of approximately 6 to 8 weeks from the moment the application is submitted.
+For the allocation of a Belgian VAT-number under the 'direct registration' regime, you must take into account a lead time of approximately 4 weeks from the moment the application is submitted.

 Belgian VAT-number details